tidyfun/tidyfun/README.md

 are defined for **`tidyfun`**'s data structures.

 The `tf` objects are basically glorified lists, so they work well as columns in data frames.
-That makes it a lot easier to keep conventional data and functional measurements together in one object for preprocessing, exploratory analysis and description.
+That makes it a lot easier to keep your other data and functional measurements together in one object for preprocessing, exploratory analysis and description.

-At the same time, they actually behave like vectors of *functions* to some extent, i.e., they can be evaluated on any point in their domain, they can be integrated or differentiated, etc.
+At the same time, these objects actually behave like vectors of *functions* to some extent, i.e., they can be evaluated on any point in their domain, they can be integrated or differentiated, etc.

 #### `tidyverse` verbs for dealing with functional data inside data frames

 All `dplyr` verbs work on `tf`-columns, so you can `filter`, `mutate`, `summarize` etc functional data pretty much like conventional data.
 **`tidyfun`** also provides `tf_gather` & `tf_spread`, `tf_nest` & `tf_unnest`
 in order to reshape tables with functional data, i.e., go from wide to narrow, or from long to short, and *vice versa*.